Transformative Water Leadership Academy

 - 3-10 years of full-time work experience, including at least two years of water-related work (preferably at a water utility or a related field).

 - Supervisory and/or Management Experience.
 Past experience supervising people in your current professional, volunteer, or community work.
-Or your experience may include management of projects, programs, committees, and contractors.
+Your experience may include management of projects, programs, committees, and contractors.

 - Availability to attend TWLA sessions and events.
 During this 10-month program, participants must attend 90% of the following in-person and online events.
 (Preliminary schedule below.
 Dates and times may change.)

 - 2 in-person sessions, each lasting 3 days.
 These will require travel.
-Costs for travel, lodging, and food costs must be covered by participants or their employers — but some financial assistance may become available.
+Costs for travel, lodging, and food costs must be covered by participants or your employers — some financial assistance may become available.

 - 4 small-group virtual meetings.
 Each 90-minute online meeting will be facilitated by a coach/mentor.